Certificate in Non-Governmental Organizations and Nonprofit Studies

 2. Methods: Participant-observation, qualitative methods, interviewing, cross-cultural understanding, face-to-face field methods, mapping, critical analysis, ethics and advocacy

 Nonprofit organizations and NGOs serve a broad mandate, providing understanding and solutions to humanitarian issues, environmental problems, human rights, development efforts, and the problems experienced by marginalized populations.
-There is an increasing move towards professionalization in this area, and KPU's targeted introduction to disciplines in the Faculty of Arts, the School of Business, and the Faculty of Science and Horticulture ensures that graduates have covered comparative perspectives on civil society, voluntary action and philanthropy, as well as key aspects of financial management and accountability.
+There is an increasing move towards professionalization in this area, and KPU's targeted introduction to disciplines in the Faculty of Arts, the Faculty of Science, and the Melville School of Business ensures that graduates have covered comparative perspectives on civil society, voluntary action and philanthropy, as well as key aspects of financial management and accountability.

 Faculty's website: kpu.ca/arts